7 Top Career Areas to Pursue with Homeland Security Training

 Still, should you decide to go after a career as a police officer, then you may get to earn attractive pay.
-For example, in 2018, the average salary of a police or sheriff's patrol officer in the U.S. was $65,400.2
+For example, according to the Occupational Employment Statistics (OES) program, the average salary of a police or sheriff's patrol officer in the U.S. was $65,400 in 2018.

 2. Customs, Immigration, or Border Patrol